webpack/webpack.js.org/src/content/configuration/other-options.md

 `number = 10000`

-Time in `ms`. `cache.idleTimeout` denotes the time period after which the cache storing should happen.
-Defaults to `10000` which is equivalent to `10s`
+Time in milliseconds. `cache.idleTimeout` denotes the time period after which the cache storing should happen.

 __webpack.config.js__